Museums in Bartlesville and Ponca City have preserved Oklahoma exploration and production history. One still does.

 Phillips Petroleum, once headquartered in Bartlesville, 70 miles east of Ponca City, merged with Conoco in 2002 to become ConocoPhillips.
 Phillips had been founded during the early months of World War I, after the price of oil climbed above $1 per barrel.

-The Phillips Petroleum Company Museum tells the story of the company’s founders — brothers Frank and L.E.
+The Phillips Petroleum Company Museum told the story of the company’s founders — brothers Frank and L.E.
 (Lee Eldas) Phillips, who began their quest for oil in 1903, after hearing of vast oil deposits in Oklahoma.

 In 1905, the Phillips brothers hit the first of 81 wells in a row without a single dry hole.
 Twelve years later, they founded Phillips Petroleum Company, headquartered in Bartlesville.
 Frank Phillips served as president of the company until 1938.